mbalfakeih/Vampire-Case-Study/README.md

 TPTP4X (commit 0f4c2d5074b8a) was used in the scripts.

+`impossible` folders contain theorems which I believe should follow from the axioms, but Vampire was unable to prove.
+If you disagree with this then feel free to (quite literally) prove me wrong.

 ## File Extensions
 - `.ax` refers to axioms
 - `.p` refers to theorems that (should) follow from the axioms